web3j/web3j-corda/docs/command_line_tools.md

 ### Using web3j-corda new command

-To generate a template CorDapp project with the client wrappers:
+To generate a template CorDapp project along with the client wrappers:

 ``` bash
 web3j-corda new -n=<corDappName> -o=<outputDir> -p=<packageName>